NathanielHorne/casper_tutorials_devel_fresh_eyes/fresh_eyes_notes/getting_started_notes.md

 "Installing casperfpga using a virtual environment"

-I didn't realize, at first, the importance of the *virtual* component.
+I didnt realize, at first, the importance of the *virtual* component.
 Every working directory must have `casperfpga` installed.

 Is that part of the CASPER toolflow?